object-oriented-python/object-oriented-programming/doc/source/3_style.rst

-As an exception to the rules about variable case, it is a good idea to use single capital letter names in circumstances where they would be used in the maths, for example to name a matrix.
+As an exception to the rules about variable case, it is a good idea to use single capital letter names in circumstances where they would be used in the maths, for example, to name a matrix.

-Mathematicians often use Greek letters as variable names, occasionally they venture further afield and use Cyrilic or Hebrew letters.
+Mathematicians often use Greek letters as variable names, occasionally they venture further afield and use Cyrillic or Hebrew letters.
 Python does allow for variable names written in other alphabets, but these are hard to type on many keyboards.
 Someone trying to fix bugs in your code will curse you if they can't even type